beach-house-labs/.github/profile/README.md

 ---

 CVDW 2023-09-04: Quick note - if you came to BHL for the [Beach Please](https://github.com/beach-house-labs/beach-please) repo, I've temporarily made it private.
-I'm working from two different systems so I need to be able to push commits but I don't want half-baked ideas that don't fully work yet bouncing around.
+I'm working from two different systems so I need to be able to push commits but I don't want half-baked ideas that don't fully work yet bouncing around in the open.
 I'll switch that repo back to public once the work is more substantially complete.